Owerre/Anomaly-Detection/README.md

 - XGBoost

-We use the ground truth (true lables) of the unlabeled dataset to validate the performance of the self-training semi-supervised learning models, but in reality the ground truth of the unlabeled data points will not be provided.
+We use the ground truth (true labels) of the unlabeled dataset to validate the performance of the self-training semi-supervised learning models, but in reality the ground truth of the unlabeled data points will not be provided.
 The results are shown below

 ![fig](Network-intrusion/image/ss.png)